YouEbr/WebService_UrlLookup/README.md

          docker-compose -f docker-compose_loadbalancer.yaml up --scale urllookup=3 --build Above command runs 3 instances of urlookup web app and load balances among them in round robin mode.
 To see it in action, run the above command, then direct your browser to  http://localhost:8080/urlinfo/1/google.com and refresh the page multiple times.
 On terminal, you should see logs marked with the name of instances, e.g urllookup_1, urllookup_2, urllookup_3

+###### Good to have:
+* Right now, DB initialization is done in Python code (web service).
+It can be moved to MariaDB container (entrypoint-initdb) simialr to the implementation done in  https://github.com/YouEbr/mariadb_docker_init

 3- TODO

 #### Miscellaneous